AA-PastProjects/QuotesByEmail/README.md

 It is a console application made in .NET Core and C#.

+There is some error handling that could have been done more nicely and a static method which some would argue should have been a non-static method.

+But overall a good project that works as intended.

 ### Setup

 To set up the application you need to do 3 steps.